LuckyRathore911/CodeForces/README.md

 [Q10 Equal Candies](https://codeforces.com/problemset/problem/1676/B)

 - Identify the minimum number of candies present in a box.
 - All boxes should have candies equal to this minimum number.
-Therefore, keep a record of how much candies should be remaining overall (min\*n).
+Therefore, keep a record of how many candies should be remaining overall (min\*n).
-- Now the number of candies required to be eaten by me should be the difference of expected remaining candies and all candies present initially.
+- Now the number of candies required to be eaten by me should be the difference between the expected remaining candies and all candies present initially.